Meet the growing demand of IT and computer programming fields through a combination of theory and practice with the M.S. in computer science.

 The M.S. in computer science includes 12 credits of business administration courses to help you prepare for a leadership role in the field.
 You’ll discover the skills, techniques and tools used in the domain of information technology security, including risk diagnosis, security frameworks and wireless security.
 With a course in disaster recovery planning, you will be prepared to plan and implement organization-wide information assurance initiatives.
 You will also learn how to make logical decisions on the selection, adoption, application and evaluation of technologies for businesses.
 Finally, the program explores cyberlaw and how to address various related regulations.

 The M.S. in computer science consists of a combination of computer science and business administration courses.
-Thirty credit hours make up the two-year program.
+Thirty credit hours make up the 1-2 year program.

 - CS 630: Software Engineering